-For those who aren’t financially supported by a sponsor, a three-year residency permit is available for freelancers in Dubai.
+For those who aren’t financially supported by a sponsor, a two-year residency permit is available for freelancers in Dubai.

 An entrepreneurial visa is an option for people who have owned their own business and would like to open a new enterprise in the UAE.
 To get this visa, you need to prove that you are an entrepreneur.
 If you have been a majority shareholder of a start-up or held a leadership position, you can show that you are qualified to run a company.

 In order to be eligible for the visa, you must be willing to relocate.
 Also, you must present a detailed business plan.